marvedcodes/malaCash/README.md

    pin: 7777

    To close the account: current user must be signed in.
 Note that once the account was close, that user will be deleted.

+   ## Make sure you know that this project is based on Jonas Schmedtmann's Bankist project with modifications.